hirolau/SQL-real-world-problems/README.md

 Customer with customer_id=3 is a good starting point to look at.

 Make a select where the `defaulted` variable follows the new definition.
-See table below for a visual expamle.
+See table below for a visual example.

 ![New definition of default](new_dod.png)